jspecify/jspecify/docs/spec.md

 For someone new to our nullness annotations, this document does not make a good introduction.
 This document is targeted more at tool authors or advanced users.
-For new users, we are working on additional documentation, including Javadoc, a [User Guide](user-guide), and a FAQ.
-At the moment, you can see our [design overview].
+New users will prefer to start with our [User Guide].
+We are working on further user documentation, including Javadoc.
+For an intermediate perspective, see our [design overview].

 ### The world "nullable"